 Yes, this is all good you may think, but what happens when I get stuck?
 A-ha, the complex structure sometimes leaves a blank, bankrupt page crying for words.
 Some answers are provided in writing about writing.
 Please consider that this happens to all writers at some time.

 Writing mechanics like spelling, commonly confused words, and plurals are forgotten in editing all too frequently.
-Careful proofreading, use of a good collegiate dictionary (Merriam-Webster's Collegiate Dictionary, 11th Edition (Red Kivar Binding with Jacket)
+Careful proofreading, use of a good collegiate dictionary (Merriam-Webster's Collegiate Dictionary, 11th Edition (Red Kivar Binding with Jacket), and engaging a wholesome spelling suspicion never hurts.
+Give yourself a quiz to see how many commonly confused words you can come up with.
+Here is a list of some:

 1. all ready, already